site-logo

 This is among the most colorful festivals of India and is worth a visit for every inquisitive traveler.

-How many Bihu are there in Assam?
+How Many Bihu are There in Assam?

 There are three important Bihus that are celebrated in Assam.
 Bohag, Kati & Maagh.

-Bihu Festival Dates
+Bihu Festival Dates:

-• Kati will celebrate in October month (dates are yet to
+• Kati take place in October month

 Hemis-Festival-ladakh

-What is the meaning of Hemis festival?
+What is the Meaning of Hemis Festival?

 Celebrated in the backdrop of the Himalayas every June, the Hemis festival is one of a kind opportunity to see the lifestyle and culture of the indigenous people of Ladakh.